dthaler/iftype-reg/draft-thaler-iftype-reg.md

    that broke tools.  {{procedures}} adds a validation step to the documented assignment procedure.

-5. Transmission values {{transmission}} have often been allocated as part of ifType {{ifType}} allocation, but no guidance exists about whether a requester must ask for it or not, and the request form has no such required field.
+5. Transmission values {{transmission-registry}} have often been allocated as part of ifType allocation, but no guidance exists about whether a requester must ask for it or not, and the request form has no such required field.
    As a result, IANA has asked the Designated Expert to decide for each allocation, but no relevant guidance for the Designated Expert has been